QAInsights/Performance-Testing-Certifications/README.md

 If you see a certification is no longer updated or retired, please submit a PR to improve this repo.
 Thank you!

+***

+<h3 align="center"><strong>The Purpose</strong></h3>

+> The purpose of this repo is to give an idea about the performance testing certifications, not to impose.

+***

+<h3 align="center"><strong>Points to remember</strong></h3>

+> Learning multiple tools and getting certified will help you understand why one tool is not suited for some cases than the other.
+Earning certification doesn't mean that you know everything, please remember learning is an endless journey, never stop.
+Happy Journey!

+***

 # 📘 List of Certifications
   * [Micro Focus](#-micro-focus-certifications)
     + [LoadRunner](#-loadrunner)